waqarghani/GOOGLESUMMERCODE2016/README.md

-#ACTIVE SEGMENTATION plugin for ImageJ
+#Active Segmentation plugin for ImageJ

 This project is sponsored by Google Inc. as a part of the Google Summer of Code 2016 program: